 Finish: Pigment medium, texture, and reflective quality of finishes to interior fixtures can contribute to visual character interior.
 Pigment mediums, including paint and stains, used in replacement units should simulate the finish medium, texture, and reflective quality of the existing or historic materials, where possible.
-The selection of paint or stain color should consider compatibility with the historic design; it may not be necessary to paint a surface that historically was not painted.
+The selection of paint or stain color should consider compatibility with the historic design; painting a surface that historically was not painted is not recommended.